First steps towards launching a tire recycling or pyrolysis business

 - Market risks.

-Step 3: Financial Projections
+Step 3: Financial projections

 Based on the early results of the previous steps, this part should focus on the economics of the enterprise (financial plan for over 10 years long, including profit and loss account, balance sheet projections, cash flow planning, etc.).
-It must include a detailed financial modelling tool for the project, such as:
+It shall include a detailed financial modelling tool for the project, such as:

 - Profitability analysis